fauosilva/PostgreSQLDocumentManager/README.md

 ## Improvements

 - Logs
-    - [ ] Implement log scopes to enrich the logged information
+    - [ ] Implement log scopes to enrich the logged information.
 - API Design
 	- [ ] Return list of entities using pagination.
 - Security
     - [ ] Rate limit on login requests based on origin.
+- File Upload
+	- [ ] Filter file extensions and other file upload validations.